-The Aurora eVTOL is a venture headed by John Langford, who's company Aurora Flight Sciences was acquired by Boeing in November of 2017.
-The AFS eVTOL is similar in design to the Kitty Hawk Cora, as it utilizes vertical lift propellors for takeoff and landing and transitions to forward flight using a single pusher propellor.
-While no prototypes have been released yet, Aurora has substantial resources, support, and backing by its new found big brother.
+The Boeing Passenger Air Vehicle is a venture originally headed by John Langford, who's company Aurora Flight Sciences was acquired by Boeing in November of 2017 (AFS is now a subsidiary of Boeing's NeXt technology ventures arm).
+The Boeing PAV is similar in design to the Kitty Hawk Cora, as it utilizes vertical lift propellors for takeoff and landing and transitions to forward flight using a single pusher propellor.
+The first flight of the PAV was on January 23rd, 2019.

 Stage of Development

 Range: 50 miles

 Width: 30 feet

 Propulsion: 8 lifting rotors, 1 pusher propeller

 - Aurora’s eVTOL aircraft will provide on-demand transportation to minimize long commutes due to heavy traffic and urbanization in populated areas.

 - The infrastructure plan includes urban “vertiports” for passenger boarding and vehicle servicing.